 - Lastly, it is used as a cure to rid the body of intestinal worms, which is exactly as sexy as it sounds.

 The folklore of mugwort does not disappoint.
 In Roman Britannia, occupying soldiers would put mugwort in their sandals to keep their feet from tiring.
-In Wales, it was tied to the left thigh of women undergoing difficult labor, although it was necessary to remove immediately after birth to keep the mother from hemorrhaging.
-In post-conversion Germany and Holland, it is considered sacred to John the Baptist, who presumably wore a girdle of mugwort (maybe it was imported from Europe into the Middle-East or perhaps John traveled about into Asia).
-For this reason, the plants are gathered on St. John’s Eve and are used to protect from demonic possession and disease.
+In Wales, it was tied to the left thigh of women undergoing difficult labor, although it was necessary to remove it immediately after birth to keep the mother from hemorrhaging.
+In post-conversion Germany and Holland, it is considered sacred to John the Baptist, who presumably wore a girdle of mugwort (maybe it was imported from Europe into the Middle East, or perhaps John traveled into Asia).
+For this reason, the plants are gathered on St. John’s Eve and are used to protect them from demonic possession and disease.

 However, my favorite bit of folklore regarding mugwort is that it was given to us by the god Woden.
 Its name is given as mucgwrt in the Anglo-Saxon Nine Herbs Charms and is the oldest of herbs (note: the loathsome one is thought to be a plague, and is certainly not the Christian devil):

 Remember, mugwort, what you revealed

 You may avail against three and against thirty

 You may avail against poison and against contagion